piwvh/php-eureka/README.md

 - `instanceProvider`

-You can also change configuration after creating `EurekaClient` instance, using setter methods:
+You can also change the configuration after creating `EurekaClient` instance, using setter methods:
 ```php
 $client->getConfig()->setAppName("my-service");
 ```

 ### Operations
-After creating EurekaClient instance, there will be multiple operations you can do:
+After creating EurekaClient instance, there will be multiple operations to perform:
 - **Registration:** register your service instance with Eureka
 ```php
 $client->register();